 Step 1Step 2

-- Reverse grip rows exercise is alternative to barbell rows, this is one of the most important and basic exercise that not only helps to strengthen the middle back but also the lower parts of traps and lats.
+- Reverse grip rows exercise is alternative to barbell rows, Reverse Grip Rows is one of the most important and basic exercise that not only helps to strengthen the middle back but also the lower parts of traps and lats.

 - Your knee should be bent, your back must be straight and your back muscles should squeeze at the end of pulling motion.

-- Recommended repetitions is 10-15 repetitions per reps, but if you like to make this exercise challenging you can perform 20-21 repetitions.
+- Recommended repetitions are 10-15 repetitions per reps, but if you like to make this exercise challenging you can perform 20-21 repetitions.